AI Engineer Summit 2025: 7 Insights for Tech Leaders

 • And unmanageable maintenance effort

-This is the ultimate consequence if the "War on Slop" is lost.
+This is what happens if the "War on Slop" is lost.

-Eiso Kant from Poolside demonstrated the potential of modern agents: A system autonomously converted complex code from Ada to Rust – a task requiring deep understanding and long-running, contextual operations.
+Eiso Kant from Poolside showed what modern agents are capable of: a system autonomously converted complex code from Ada to Rust – a task that demands deep understanding and long-running, context-aware work.

 Milestone on the Path to AGI